 A provision is recognised if, as a result of a past event, the Company has a present legal or constructive obligation that can be estimated reliably, and it is probable that an outflow of economic benefits will be required to settle the obligation.
-Provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
+Provisions are determined by discounting the expected future cash flows for the year ended 31 December 2023 (data are in THUF unless otherwise indicated)

+at a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.